f1729/jibril/README.md

 ## Usage

-`$ jibril --add` For add a word
+`$ jibril --add` To add a word.

-`$ jibril --review` Init a review of all collection
+`$ jibril --review` Init a review of all collection.

-`$ jibril --metrics` Show a table with word's phases
+`$ jibril --metrics` Show a table with word's phases.

-`$ jibril --add-collection` Add a collection and change for it
+`$ jibril --add-collection` Add a collection and change the current for it.

-`$ jibril --change-collection` Change current collection for it
+`$ jibril --change-collection` Change current collection for it.

-`$ jibril --test` Init autotest
+`$ jibril --test` Init test.

-Modify your `.zshrc` file and write in the end `jibril --test`, if you want jibril to inspect if you have anything to remember every time you open the terminal.
+Modify your `.zshrc` file and write in the end `jibril --test`, if you want jibril to inspect if you have any word to remember every time you open the terminal.